bkw777/WP-2_IC-Card/README.md

 Pin 17, A17: Only used for ROM. the WP-2 only supports up to 128K in a RAM card.

-Pin 37, BCHK/Vchk, Battery Voltage Check: Unknown usage.
+Pin 37, BCHK/Vchk, Battery Voltage Check: Unknown usage, but probably originally intended for the WP-2 (or the Citizen CBM-10WP) to detect the level of the battery in a RAM card.
 The schematic on service manual page 8-2 doesn't show Vchk connecting to anything, and I also cannot find anything anywhere on the motherboard that has continuity with this pin.
-These cards don't connect this pin.
+Other similar machines had a pin that was used for the host machine to read the level of the battery on a RAM card.
+See the VBB pin in [Atari Portfolio Technical reference Guide, page 11](https://archive.org/details/atariportfoliotechnicalreferenceguide1989/page/n10/mode/1up)  These cards (except the breakout card) don't connect this pin.

 # TODO
 CamelFORTH on ROM?